 He estimates dirt-road maintenance to be at least twice as costly as asphalt.
 His department, which has a $3.7 million budget, spent about $620,000 in 2017 on general road repairs.

 The cost of maintaining rural roads is expected to rise everywhere because of more frequent storms, most urgently in the Great Plains, where the Environmental Protection Agency says the cost of repairs could rise by $1.1 billion by 2050.
 Globally, it’s a daunting issue for nations such as Africa and India, where only about half the roads are paved and many of the dirt ones are already in bad shape.

 Frisenda is not overly optimistic about winning the battle in Philipstown.
 “I don’t think it’s going to get any better,” he says.
 He was hoping to buy time by added a binding agent called bentonite to the standard gravel, known as Item 4, but was disappointed with the results.
 He’s had more success with recycled Item 4 that includes millings from crushed asphalt.

 Not surprisingly, Terry Zaleski, president of the Old Road Society of Philipstown, has a different outlook.
 Asked if climate change could spell the end for local dirt roads, he responded with a quick “No,” citing their stamina over centuries of bad weather.
 “Old Albany Post Road has seen it all, and it’s still here,” he says.

 Other stories in Part 2:Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.